Last updated: Jan-22-2023

 - Anyone with Can view or higher permissions to a collection can view (but not otherwise modify) all assets in that collection, even if they don't have Can view permissions for the folders containing those assets.

-If you want to share a collection with a stakeholder outside your Cloudinary account, you can publish your collection by generating a public link that will enable external parties to view all assets in your collection, and to download raw assets individually or grouped in a ZIP file, in the form of a dedicated collection web page.
+If you want to share a collection with a stakeholder outside your product environment, you can publish your collection by generating a public link that will enable external parties to view all assets in your collection, and to download raw assets individually or grouped in a ZIP file, in the form of a dedicated collection web page.

 In addition, you can determine whether the option to download original images and videos, and/or the option to download modified images, will be available in your published collection.
 Depending on the options you choose, your target audience might be able to download individual images and videos, and groups of assets of different types as ZIP files.
 For more details, see Downloading options in published collections and media portals.